 Hello.
 I'm Maureen Evans.
 Spezzato is my electronic notebook.
-You will find many drafts here, automatic poems and gleanings, rough evolutions between paper and print, and other live works of writing.
+You will find many drafts here, automatic poems and gleanings, rough evolutions between paper and print, ink and pixel, and other live works of writing.

-Raised in northern British Columbia, Canada, I am a poet, writer and traveller: last at large in London, recently between Boston and New York.
-I'm trying to publish a first collection of poetry written in Northern Ireland, taking MA English Hons at the Queen’s University of Belfast.
+Raised in northern British Columbia, Canada, I am a poet, writer and constant traveller.
+At home in London and on the road, I've recently completed a first collection of poetry.
+This began as my MA English thesis in Northern Ireland, taking Hons at the Queen’s University of Belfast.
 I previously studied writing and anthropology at UBC.
 I love everything wild, beautiful and hard.

 I hope you'll write to me.

 You may have encountered my poems at The Poet in New York, or The KGB Bar reading series; or we met at Pete’s Candy Store.
 I’m excited by those places right now.
-My writing has otherwise appeared in journals around the world, including Star*Line, Hubbub, Ribbons, Room of One’s Own, Fugue, Ferment Zine, Re:Verse, Ulster Tatler, and The Huffington Post
+My writing has appeared in journals and communities around the world, including Star*Line, Hubbub, Ribbons, Room of One’s Own, Fugue, Ferment Zine, Re:Verse, The Intergenerational Writers' Lab, The Ulster Tatler, and The Huffington Post

 Or maybe you arrived here via Twitter, laboratory for two ongoing experiments: as the first poet there, jotting over 1500 haiku as @Maureen; and a vast collection of poetically-encoded recipes as @Cookbook.
 Unexpectedly successful, the latter became a published book, a reference tome of 1000 tweets, EAT TWEET (Artisan 2010).